huekoh/entrademo/README.md

 ## Using this demo project's set-up

 ### Application.properties Configuration
-Configure the application.properties file with the following:
+Under the resources folder (src/main/resources), configure an application.properties file with the following:

 ```
 #Enable related features.